Acrobat Alternative: The Best Mac PDF Editor Replacement of 2019

 There are also a few features that you can’t find in the standard version.
 For instance, you can use PDFpenPro to turn websites into PDF in a single click.
 Thanks to the wider compatibility, it lets you export PDF files to Microsoft Excel and PowerPoint formats as well.

 Scanning & OCR

 Optical Character Recognition is perhaps the best feature inside PDFpen.
 It has been designed to extract an impressive variety of data from sources like a scanned image.
 To use this feature, you can open the image in the software and click an Perform OCR button and you’re off the races.
 In a few minutes, PDFpenPro will help you convert the content into editable text.
-You can go about your business, including editing other PDF files, and PDFPenPro will continue to perform OCR on your files in the background.
+You can go about your business, including editing other PDF files, or create interactive forms that you can send to recipients, and PDFPenPro will continue to perform OCR on your files in the background.

 It’s quite a time-saver and PDFpenPro happens to have great speeds too.
 PDFpenPro offers much control over the batch OCR process.
 The app was able to recognize text in hundreds of pages of documents in a few short moments, making them searchable, editable, and correctable.
 And you can decide the quality and resolution with ease.